 You could have to wait for at least 36 hours before you get reunited with your belongings.
 During the waiting period, the airline is bound to reimburse whatever essential purchases made and losses incurred by you while waiting for your luggage.
 Some airlines give themselves 21 days to find a reported lost bag before it is officially declared irretrievably lost.

 SITA cited several reasons why an item of luggage gets lost.
 It is important to note however that the term ‘lost’ does not necessarily mean your luggage is lost permanently.
 It could also mean that the baggage was just mishandled and cannot be retrieved by its owner within a specified period of time.
-The report cited transfer mishandling, failure to load, ticketing error, and tagging error as the main culprits why luggage is lost in transit.
+The report cited transfer mishandling, failure to load onto the baggage tug to or from the plane, ticketing error, and tagging error as the main culprits why luggage is lost in transit.

 Luggage Direct says that the huge number of lost travel bags could significantly be reduced if travelers use luggage that is fitted with GPS trackers or proximity sensors.
 Often, airport staff and crew get overwhelmed by heavy workload making them susceptible to committing mistakes.
 A built-in luggage tracker will definitely make it easier for travelers to locate their mishandled bags independently of the efforts made by the airline.